 Elizabeth has extensive experience in architecture and construction administration having worked at MASS Design Group, Ball-Nogues Studio, and Zimmer Gunsul Frasca.
 Elizabeth has taught design-build studios at Woodbury University’s Agency for Civic Engagement (ACE) Center and serves on the Zoning Advisory Committee of Re: Code LA, a city-led effort to transform the city’s outdated zoning code.
 She holds a master’s degree in architecture from Harvard’s Graduate School of Design and a bachelor’s degree in architecture from the University of Southern California.

-Helen provides leadership in creating projects at LA-Más that are grounded in community need and policy potential.
-She has a passion towards redefining the intersection of community development and social equity.
-Helen has led the Futuro de Frogtown and Elysian Valley Knowledge Hub projects, which explore opportunities for inclusive development.
-A native Angelino and urban planner, Helen has extensive policy and community-based experience working for former Los Angeles Council President Eric Garcetti.
-Helen serves on the East Area Planning Commission, the Community Advisory Board of Genesis LA, and the board of the Elysian Valley Arts Collective.
-Helen holds a master’s degree in public policy and urban planning from Harvard’s Kennedy School of Government and a bachelor’s degree in Political Science and Communications from the University of Pennsylvania.
+Helen serves on the Los Angeles East Area Planning Commission, the Community Advisory Board of Genesis LA, and the Board of the Elysian Valley Arts Collective.
+She holds a master’s degree in public policy and urban planning from Harvard’s Kennedy School of Government and a bachelor’s degree in Political Science and Communications from the University of Pennsylvania.